-The Horror of Hipster Preschool-Hunting
+The Horror of Hipster Preschool Hunting

 When we asked about Shakespeare or if they had chickens, she’d mutter, “It’s all about children learning how to learn.
 Not about chicken shit.”

 Notices for parents were taped on the front door.
 Written in pen.
 On old recycled computer paper with hole punched edges.
 We were handed physical mimeographed pages to physically fill out and physically return.
-After one ten minute conversation, Grace was accepted, with a five month wait.
+After one 10-minute conversation, Grace was accepted, with a five-month wait.
 It felt suspiciously easy.
-We kept calling to make sure the Directress wasn't dotty or fucking with us.
-She'd laugh at us every time.
+We kept calling to make sure the Directress wasn’t dotty or fucking with us.
+She’d laugh at us every time.
 Yes, we were on an actual paper list sitting on a wooden desk in an actual real classroom.

 Our choice was clear.
-We wanted Grace in a place with real, as opposed to created history.
-We wanted Grace to learn from wrinkled faces full of wisdom and forty years teaching experience.
+We wanted Grace in a place with real, as opposed to created, history.
+We wanted Grace to learn from wrinkled faces full of wisdom and 40 years teaching experience.
 We chose a school where tools and people might be old but carry the potency of their history and usefulness.
 In a city that reveres youth over almost any other currency, we chose to expose Grace to the beauty of age and all it bestows on us, if we care enough to value it.